jay-lchicken/DataSave/README.md

 # DataSave

 `DataSave` is a Swift Package that provides a simple, generic interface for saving and retrieving any `Encodable` and `Decodable` data type to and from `UserDefaults`.
+You also do not need to encode and decode your data as it does it for you.

 ## Features